Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 Can I attach my installation or artwork to the trees or light posts or use the trees or lightposts for rigging?

-It is not permitted for the work to attach to or touch trees or light posts in any manner.
+It is not permitted for the artwork to attach to trees or light posts in any manner.

 Can my proposal be sited on any of the sidewalks or the central plaza?